 Upgrade to a Waterproof Mattress Cover or Protector

-Homeowners with young kids and pets who own a King size mattress prefer buying a king size waterproof mattress protector.
-This helps in protecting the bed from getting soiled when your child accidentally overturns a glass of juice on your cosy mattress.
+Homeowners with young kids and pets who own a King size mattress prefer buying a king-size waterproof mattress protector.
+This helps in protecting the bed from getting soiled when your child accidentally overturns a glass of juice on your cozy mattress.
 The liquid remains on the surface of the king-size waterproof mattress protector and can be wiped away with a cloth or tissue.
-However, this protector needs to be cleaned often too as it can accumulate lots of germs, bugs and contaminants over time.
+However, this protector needs to be cleaned often too as it can accumulate lots of germs, bugs, and contaminants over time.

-The care of your king size waterproof mattress protector is similar to the other mattress protector.
+The care of your king-size waterproof mattress protector is similar to the other mattress protector.
 It can be washed in your washing machine in a setting that is delicate.
 The detergent that is used for laundering should not have bleach as it can damage the waterproofing of the waterproof mattress protector.
 Use a mild disinfectant to remove bugs.
-To dry your king size waterproof mattress protector or cover, use tumble dry on low heat.
+To dry your king-size waterproof mattress protector or cover, use tumble dries on low heat.
 The waterproof mattress protector can be dried with your bed sheet too.
-Do not dry clean your king size waterproof mattress protector or iron it as it loses its properties especially vinyl.
-Even the best mattress protector should be washed before use for the first time as it removes the odour and also helps to make the king size waterproof mattress protector soft.
+Do not dry clean your king-size waterproof mattress protector or iron it as it loses its properties, especially vinyl.
+Even the best mattress protector should be washed before use for the first time as it removes the odor and also helps to make the king-size waterproof mattress protector soft.

 If you are looking for alternatives to machine drying then the mattress protector can be air-dried.
 If you want to dry it outdoors check the instructions label as the color may fade when exposed to the sun.
 However, drying outdoors does not affect the integrity or the durability of the cover.
 It helps to kill dust mites and other allergens easily as the sun is a natural disinfectant.